The jumping hours complication

 A few decades later, the manufacture resuscitated the design, with the ref.
 43040.
 As a starting point, they used the mythical Jaeger-LeCoultre 920, which was the thinnest automatic movement in the world when it first came out in 1967.
 They then developed their own jumping hours mechanism, creating the calibre 1120HS.
 Between 1993 and 1995, Vacheron Constantin only produced around 250 pieces in yellow gold and 150 pieces in platinum, making these pieces as rare as they are unusual.

 This Jumping Hours 43040 takes inspiration from its Art Deco predecessors, imbuing it with a certain vintage, nostalgic aesthetic.
 A small window at 12 o'clock displays the hours, in a cursive, playful font.
-Meanwhile, an aperture runs around the whole circumference of the dial, allowing for a black onyx pointer to indicate the correct minutes.
+Meanwhile, an aperture runs around the whole circumference of the dial, allowing for a black pointer to indicate the correct minutes.
 When the hour changes, the disc at 12 o'clock satisfyingly jumps into place.
 The three-dimensionality of the dial creates some interesting effects when it interacts with the light at different angles, whilst on the wrist.

 The dial layout of this Jumping Hours is aesthetically satisfying in its richness, with ample details to get lost in.
 The centre features a subtle guilloché, applied by hand, which is broken up by the "Vacheron Constantin Genève" and "Automatic" signatures.
-The hour markers and the window surrounding the hours are made out of white gold, bringing some further richness to the overall aesthetic.
+The hour markers and the window surrounding the hours are made out of yellow gold, bringing some further richness to the overall aesthetic.

-The platinum case features a stepped bezel and straight lugs, reminiscent of those found on some vintage pieces.
+The yellow gold case features a stepped bezel and straight lugs, reminiscent of those found on some vintage pieces.
 At 36mm in diameter and less than 8mm thick, this ref.
 43040 sits comfortably on the wrist, perfectly fulfilling its roles as a dress watch.
 It also features a sapphire caseback, which allows for the Caliber 1120HS to be admired.

 This Vacheron Constantin ref.
 43040 is powered by the 1120HS, derived from Jaeger-LeCoultre’s mythical ultra-thin 920 movement.
 The caliber 920 was an initial project of Jaeger LeCoultre in 1967, funded and contributed by Audemars Piguet, and famous for its adoption by Audemars Piguet, Patek Philippe and Vacheron Constantin